 The other woman is the more usual constellation of heterosexual affairs, both in extended and brief liaisons.
 It is more likely than a single ‘other man’ with a married woman.
-The subject is well covered in the books and web sites listed at end of this section.
-They provide support for the third party, often scorned, dehumanized and abandoned.
+The subject is well covered in the books and web sites on this subject.
+Some also provide support for the third party, often scorned, dehumanized and abandoned.

 The other woman in the office romance is also the one more likely to leave/lose the job after the affair ends.
 Ultimately, these affairs devolve into the power imbalance in which the affair was ill conceived.
 They can trigger work place sexual harrassment code violations.